John Davey (tree surgeon)

-John Davey (June 6, 1846 – November 8, 1923), considered the father of the science of tree surgery, was born in Stawley, Somerset, England.
+John Davey (June 6, 1846 – November 8, 1923) was an English-American landscape architect, considered the father of the science of tree surgery.

+Biography

+John Davey was born in Stawley, Somerset, England on June 6, 1846.
 Although he did not learn the alphabet until his early 20s, his intellect and analytical skills allowed him to become a skilled orator, author, publisher and inventor.

-John Davey mastered agriculture under the tutelage of his father, the superintendent of a large farm.
+John Davey mastered agriculture under the tutelage of his father, the superintendent of a large farm, after which he served a six-year apprenticeship in horticulture, floriculture, and landscape architecture in Torquay.
 He developed a strong work ethic and passion for arboriculture.
 Davey believed that great lengths should be taken to preserve natural resources, especially those that take more than a lifetime to replace.

-He took his convictions to America in hopes of preserving ailing trees and providing quality horticultural services.
-He subsequently launched a landscape and greenhouse business in Warren, Ohio, and then, in 1880, founded The Davey Tree Expert Company in nearby Kent.
+He took his convictions to America in 1873 in hopes of preserving ailing trees and providing quality horticultural services.
+He subsequently launched a landscape and greenhouse business in Warren, Ohio, where he worked for eight years.
+In 1880, he conceived the idea of tree surgery, after observing and studying trees as part of his landscaping business.
+This is regarded as the year he founded the Davey Tree Expert Company.
+The following year, 1881, he, his wife Bertha, and infant daughter relocated to nearby Kent, where he took charge of Standing Rock Cemetery, laying out the grounds, planting trees, and landscaping it.
+He published The Tree Doctor in 1901 and formally incorporated the Davey Tree Expert Company in 1909, establishing a school, now known as the Davey Institute, the same year.

-The company, still headquartered in Kent today, is a tribute to John Davey’s ingenuity.
-His motto, “Do It Right Or Not At All” and his commitment to environmental stewardship are the guiding principles inspiring the company’s approximately 7,000 nationwide employees.

-Davey was the father of both Martin L. Davey, governor of Ohio from 1935–1939 and Paul H. Davey, founder of the Davey Compressor company.
+Davey married Bertha Alta Reeves on September 21, 1879.
+He is the father of both Martin L. Davey, governor of Ohio from 1935 to 1939, and Paul H. Davey, founder of the Davey Compressor company.
 Davey also had sons Wellington, Ira, and James (Jim) as well as daughters Belle and Mary.
+John Davey died at his home in Kent on November 8, 1923.

+Davey Elementary School, located adjacent to the John Davey House property in Kent, is named after Davey, his sons Martin and Paul, and grandson Martin, Jr. The Davey Tree Expert Company's corporate headquarters campus is located in northern Kent, a short distance from Standing Rock Cemetery.
+As of 2025, it has over 10,000 employees across the US and Canada, and is the largest employee-owned business in Ohio.